ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-The following example creates a ping subscription that is called `mypingevent` that forwards a ping event to an app that is called `myapp` every 2 minutes.
+The following example creates a ping subscription that is called `mypingevent` that forwards a ping event to a job that is called `myjob` every 2 minutes.

 ```
-ibmcloud ce subscription ping create --name mypingevent --destination myapp --schedule '*/2 * * * *'
+ibmcloud ce subscription ping create --name mypingevent --destination myjobp --schedule '*/2 * * * *' --destination-type job
 ```
 {: pre}